loopdash/loopdash/src/documents/pointing-your-domain-to-the-loopdash-server.md

 ---
-layout: layouts/default.njk
+layout: layouts/document.njk
 title: Pointing Your Domain to the Loopdash Server - Loopdash
-h1: Pointing Your Domain to the Loopdash Server
+h1: Loopdash Document
-h2: Pointing Your Domain to the Loopdash Server
+subheadline: Pointing Your Domain to the Loopdash Server
 description: A brief tutorial on how to point your DNS to Loopdash's server
 sitemap:
   changefreq: weekly